Safeguarding students is an absolute priority at King Alfred’s.

 At King Alfred’s Academy we have taken the following steps to ensure that our students are protected from radicalisation:

-- The Headteacher and DSL have attended PREVENT awareness training through the Oxfordshire Children Safeguarding Board
+- The Headteacher and Designated Safeguarding Lead have attended PREVENT awareness training through the Oxfordshire Children Safeguarding Board

 - The Prevent Duty is reflected within our Safeguarding Policy and so is part of whole staff training